OpenGrok/opengrok-monitoring-docker/README.md

 ## Grafana

-The Grafana is available on http://localhost:3333
+The Grafana is available on http://localhost:3333 and it has 2 preconfigured dashboards.